 The GEC meets twice a month, in addition to the meetings that are scheduled as necessitated by the requirements of the Group.
-During the year, the frequency of GEC meetings increased significantly considering the challenging circumstances which prevailed throughout the year.
+During the year, the frequency of GEC meetings increased significantly considering the challenging operating conditions that prevailed throughout the year.